In this article:

 M&B recently spent the day (and night) with DryNites, learning about how we as parents can help our little ones overcome that common phase of bedwetting.
+You might have got day time potty training sorted, have all the right equipment and books, but nighttime potty training is a whole other beast.
+We chat to bedwetting experts to find out more about the causes and treatments of this common childhood problem.

 Getting a good night’s sleep